ericclack/python-pond-quiz/doc/part5.rst

 Right or wrong?
 ---------------

-Let's tell the user in the game screen when they get something right or wrong.
+Let's tell the player in the game screen when they get something right or wrong.

 [todo]